cllcnkrt/CicekSepeti_Project/README.md

 # Çiceksepeti & Patika.dev React Bootcamp Graduation Project

-E-commerce app withReactJS.
+E-commerce app with ReactJS.
 The all informations comes from an API.
 In the application, there are 8 pages: home, product details, product add, account, sign in, sign up, forget password and error 404.

 Live Demo: [İkinci el project](https://cicek-sepeti-project-celalcankurt.vercel.app/)